 Southwestern Colorado - One of Colorado's best day hiking areas is the San Juan Mountains around the towns of Ouray, Telluride and Silverton.
 The area boasts some of the most spectacular peaks, ridges and glacial valleys in the state.
 Fourteen peaks tower above 14,000-ft. and literally hundreds rise above 13,000-ft.

-Central Colorado - The Sawatch and Elk Mountain ranges around Aspen, Leadville, offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.
+Central Colorado - The Sawatch and Elk Mountain ranges around Aspen, Leadville and Marble offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.
 Three national forests and six wilderness areas protect this amazing landscape.

 California's Southeastern Sierras - Around Lee Vining, Mammoth Lakes, Bishop and Lone Pine, is a hiker’s paradise of rugged peaks, beautiful alpine lakes and gorgeous meadows, crisscrossed by an incredible network of trails traveling through the John Muir and Ansel Adams Wilderness Areas and the backcountry of Yosemite and Sequoia-Kings Canyon National Parks.